Mercado Libre: Operations

 Mercado Libre operates under five main business units.
 MarketPlace is its platform for users to sell products, Mercado Pago is its payment platform for online sales, Mercado Publicado is the advertising portion of Mercado Libre, Mercado Shops is a tool designed to enhance the platform's overall ecosystem, and Mercado Crédito is the company's credit line.

 Mercado Libre's MarketPlace is a platform designed to match buyers and sellers.
 Customers bid for items or pay a set price for offered products.
 Items are delivered after payment, and users can provide feedback.
 3,000 official stores or brands work with Mercado Libre.

 Mercado Libre also runs a real estate and motors division under the name Mercado Libre Classificados.
 Realtors pay a monthly fee to list properties and automobiles on the Mercado Libre platform.

 Mercado Libre launched MercadoPago, a secure payment system, to diversify payment options.
 MercadoPago processed 138.7 million transactions in 2016, which was a 73% improvement from 2015.
 Launched in 2012, MercadoShops was designed to allow small and medium-sized companies to open virtual stores on their existing websites.
 The stores feature integration with social network sites.
 In October 2014, a mobile app was released for MercadoPago which used a credit card reader to allow charges to be processed using a tablet or smartphone using a QR code.
 The company expanded MercadoPago into Colombia in July 2016.

 Mercado Crédito's credit process works with buyers and sellers.
 Rate types for credit lines are determined through a borrower profile.

+Corporate affairs

+The key trends for Mercado Libre are (as of the financial year ending 31 December):